-Genetics will play a big part in whether you get stretchmarks or not.
-However there are ways to prevent them or minimize how badly they affect you.
-Stretch marks are caused by rapid skin growth.
-Improving your skins elasticity will help keep stretchmarks at bay.
+Genetics will play a big part in whether you get stretch marks or not.
+However, there are ways to prevent them or minimize how severely they affect you.
+Rapid skin growth causes stretch marks.
+Improving your skin’s elasticity will help keep stretch marks at bay.

 Preventing Stretch Marks during Pregnancy